 Approval of Independent Registered Public Accounting Firm.
-The ratification of the appointment of Ernst & Young LLP to serve as the Company's independent auditors for fiscal 2012 (Item 2) requires the affirmative vote of the majority of the votes cast.
+The ratification of the appointment of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for fiscal 2015 (Item 2) requires the affirmative vote of the majority of the votes cast.